aimanraz/datama-streamlit/README.md

 ## Tool Description

-Data Storyteller is an AI based tool that can take a data set, identify patterns in the data, can interpret the result, and can then produce an output story that is understandable to a business user based on the context.
-It is able to pro-actively analyse data on behalf of users and generate smart feeds using natural language generation techniques which can then be consumed easily by business users with very less efforts.
-The application has been built keeping in mind a rather elementary user and is hence, easily usable and understandable.
-This also uses a **multipage implementation** of Streamlit Library using Class based pages.

 Datama is a tool that can take a dataset, and used them to produce the exploratory data analysis.

 ## Features